yuqiong11/nlp_text_summarization/README.md

 # nlp_text_summarization
-all source codes and relevant files from the NLP Seminar 20/21WS
+all source codes and relevant files for the NLP Seminar 20/21WS